SebaKrk/StepTrackerTCA/README.md

 ******************************************************************

 ### IOS-00001 The Composable Architecture
-    * A: The Composable Architecture
+    * A: Add TCA package dependency